vmagaziy/Articles/README.md

 [Pull to refresh](https://en.wikipedia.org/wiki/Pull-to-refresh) is used to update the feed.

 Articles are presented in [text view](https://developer.apple.com/documentation/uikit/uitextview) managed by `ArticleViewController`.
-It also shows a special label when there is no selection in the table view (applicable for iPad and plus iPhones).
+It aslo shows a special label when there is no selection in the table view (applicable for iPad and plus iPhones).
 [Text Kit](https://developer.apple.com/documentation/appkit/textkit) is used for laying out images along with text data, and for that special text attachment containing `UIView` instance is used (see `TextAttachment` and `ImageTextAttachment`).

 Images are retrieved asynchronously using the `HTTPClient` entity too and this process is abstracted by the `ImageFetching` protocol.
 The concrete implementation of that protocol (`ImageFetcher`) uses both in-memory and disk caches, which in turn allows to avoid their re-fetching from the network once fetched.